IGA Interview Questions

 1. Can you tell us about your previous work experience?

-• Try to focus on related work experience as having related work experience will put you ahead of the competition.
-For example, if you have experience working as a cashier, stocking shelves, or customer service experience and the other interviewers do not then you have a better chance of landing the job.
+• Try to emphasize related work experience, as it will put you ahead of the competition.
+For example, suppose you have experience working as a cashier, stocking shelves, or customer service experience, and the other interviewers do not.
+In that case, you have a better chance of landing the job.

 2. Why do you want to work at IGA?